Recycled plastic isn’t going to save us

 For years, recycled plastic was significantly lower in quality compared to brand new plastic.
 For instance, it tended to pill easily and was not as durable, as Patagonia’s senior director of materials innovation, Matt Dwyer, told me.
 But recently, thanks in part to demand from consumers, suppliers have managed to improve the quality of recycled plastic to the point that it is largely indistinguishable from new plastic.
 More specifically, manufacturers have perfected the art of breaking down old plastic bottles, which are made from PET.
 Industrial recyclers turn these bottles into pellets called rPET, which can then be reformed into new bottles or extruded into fibers.
 This new, improved rPET seems like a natural solution to the world’s waste woes.

 However, some experts believe it isn’t a great solution to the plastic crisis.
-At the Fast Company Innovation Festival last week, Maxine Bedat—the founder of the New Standards Institute, which uses data to quantify sustainability in the fashion industry—raised serious problems with the material.
+At the Fast Company Innovation Festival last week, Maxine Bedat—the founder of the New Standard Institute, which uses data to quantify sustainability in the fashion industry—raised serious problems with the material.

 There’s not enough recycled plastic to go around